DudaDiesel Biodiesel Supply

 The Benefits

-Biodiesel can be burned in any diesel engine or home oil heater and even experimentally in gasoline engines when heavily dilluted with gasoline.
-Biodiesel burns cleaner than traditional petro-diesel.
-Since biodiesel originates from a plant instead of a dead dinosaur, we are also using the fuel in a recycling process.
+Biodiesel is also renewable.
+Since biodiesel originates from a modern day plant instead of hundreds of thousands of years worth of dead organic material, we are also using the fuel in a recycling process.
 The plant harvests energy from the sun and CO2 from the air using photosynthesis, which is further processed into fuel by us, then burned in an engine or heater for its energy, and CO2 is released back into the atmosphere for another plant to breathe in and begin the process all over again.
-When petro-fuels are used, CO2 is being added to the Earth system and requires extra plants to maintain current CO2 levels in the atmosphere.
+When petrol fuels are used, CO2 is being added to the Earth system and requires extra plants to maintain current CO2 levels in the atmosphere.

 The Disadvantages